Difference Between Class and Interface

 Before a class gets compiled successfully, the methods defined by the interface must appear in the source code.
 To compile a class, we need to add the public keyword at the beginning.
 There can be no private variables and methods.

 It comprises abstract methods as well as static constants.
 An interface can not contain any method body.
-It is generally used for achieving multiple inheritances in a program.
+It is used for achieving multiple inheritances in a program.

 Default and static methods can be introduced in an interface.
 Also, we can have private methods in an interface.
 It is used for achieving abstraction.